 Although LLN test is not an entry requirement, students may be asked to undertake the same so that appropriate academic support can be ensured throughout the course of study.

-Students will be required to undertake work placements to apply knowledge and develop their skills as part of the course requirements.
+Students will be required to undertake 35 hours of work placements to apply knowledge and develop their skills as part of the course requirements.
 Placements may occur in aged care, disability, or other aged care and community settings in Melbourne or Regional areas as organised by ALACC and according to the course requirements.

 While ALACC takes responsibility to provides work placements for students.
 However, to allow for flexibility, if a student finds a work placement close to their place of residence, then ALACC will negotiate and have an Agreement with the Placement Provider before the student attends work placement.